Rahim Hakimov: Research institute director

-Actively participated in the creation of the parliamentary research Institute.
+Hakimov actively participated in the creation of the parliamentary research Institute.
 He became the first Director of the Institute of Legislative Problems and Parliamentary Research under Oliy Majlis.
 While serving as Director of this Institute (December 2017 – September 2019), he supervised the preparation of 64 draft laws and more than 185 analytical materials aimed at solving problems of law enforcement practice.

 University rector

 Having started working as the rector of Tashkent State University of Law, he launched a process of reforms aimed at modernizing the educational process and internationalizing education, the main ones are: